Choosing books to review banner

 Those sample pages are like the first impression when meeting someone.
 They will help to gauge whether or not you’re going to like the book.
 If I don’t get sample pages with the pitch and the Amazon link doesn’t include them, I’ll reach out to the author myself for them before I officially agree to review.

 It used to puzzle me when I was pitching to publishers as to how they could tell that they liked a book in the first five pages.
 Now, I get it.
 I only get a fraction of the submissions that even a small publisher receives.
-And yet, I can now tell within the first few paragraphs whether or not I want to continue.
+And yet, I can now tell within the first few paragraphs whether or not I want to continue reading.
 That’s how essential a strong open and solid writing style can be to the success of a book and why I highly recommend sending every potential reviewer sample pages.

 spread of books reviewed